met4citizen/BigraphQM/README.md

 This works both ways.
-So, if we want to move from classical probabilities to quantum probabilities - that is, from sets to vector spaces - we need to take square roots to get probability amplitudes.
+So, if we want to move from classical probabilities to quantum probabilities - that is, from sets to vector spaces - we need to take square roots to get the probability amplitudes.